jaschoen113/paleo_ocr/papers/article_draft.md

     - How many MSs have been digitized?
 How expensive and time consuming is this kind of labor?

+4. Jerome McGann; in digitizing texts--especially premodern texts--we learn about their structure.

-4. What OCR has accomplished so far.
+      - What OCR has accomplished so far.
 The involvement of artificial intelligence and language recognition; neural networks.
 Great progress in a relatively short time.
 The work that has been done on medieval manuscripts.
 Different languages and different outcomes.

 5. A description of our experiment.
 What did we set out to establish?
 How much time did we have?
 Potential framing: Establish how well a preexistent turn-key OCR system--non-dedicated, designed for a different purpose--can transcribe a limited corpus of Middle English MSs.
 Also: Establish how much time and effort it takes, and make assumptions about its potential scalability.
 Also: Establish the potential challenges which a medievalist might encounter, and the different ways to improve the system (e.g.: is it better to work with one text or with multiple texts?)